orstavik/JoiComponents/book/chapter3_element_lifecycle/Mixin_setup.md

 <my-element html-attribute="yes"></my-element>
 ```

 ## Problem: `.cloneNode(deep)`

-But, what happens if we clone such an element?
+What happens if we clone such an element?
 Will the cloned element contain the properties, shadowDOM, event listeners etc.
 if these properties are set up in `setupCallback()` instead of in the `constructor()`?

-The short answer is no, as the example below illustrates
+The answer is no. The example below illustrates this:
-(this example uses the punchline for brevity):
 ```html
 <script>
 class MyElement extends HTMLElement {